-In 2015, BNL continued to participate in several events in support of ecological education programs including: providing on-site ecology tours; hosting the Twentieth Annual Pine Barrens Research Forum for ecosystems researchers to share and discuss their results; participation in the Sixth Annual Pine Barrens Discovery Day held at the Wertheim National Wildlife Refuge; and assisting the Central Pine Barrens Commission on "A Day in the Life of the Rivers," which allowed students from multiple school districts to acquire environmental and biological data about the Carmans, Peconic, and Nissequogue Rivers.
-On four separate days, over 30 partner organizations and agencies, 29 school districts, and over 1,500 students collected scientific information for analysis to be used to portray the status of the rivers and estuary systems.
+In 2016, BNL continued to participate in several events in support of ecological education programs including: providing on-site ecology tours; hosting the Long Island Natural History Conference; participation in the Ninth Annual Pine Barrens Discovery Day held at the Wertheim National Wildlife Refuge; and assisting the Central Pine Barrens Commission on "A Day in the Life of the Rivers," which allowed students from multiple school districts to acquire environmental and biological data from nine different rivers on Long Island.
+On separate days, over 30 partner organizations and agencies, 47 schools, and over 2,400 students collected scientific information for analysis to be used to portray the status of the rivers and estuary systems.
 These events provide students hands-on experience with field techniques in catching fish, invertebrate sampling, biodiversity inventory, and water chemistry.

-In addition, BNL is in the 12th year of the Open Space Stewardship Program (OSSP) and worked with 30 schools and over 3,000 students in 2015.
+In addition, BNL is in the 13th year of the Open Space Stewardship Program (OSSP) and worked with 30 schools and over 3,000 students in 2016.
 The OSSP enables students to engage in activities to solve problems within their local community through scientific discovery, conservation, and stewardship.
 The effort integrates outdoor research with school curricula in language arts, civics, community service, and media arts.
+Participation in OSSP creates an opportunity for many students to enhance their educational expectations, as well as to promote the realization that a career in science and technology is accessible with the proper academic coursework and interaction with teachers and field experts who have a passion for discovery and mentorship.

 The Laboratory also hosts the annual New York Wildfire & Incident Management Academy, offered by NYSDEC and the Central Pine Barrens Commission.
 Using the Incident Command System of wildfire management, this academy trains firefighters in the methods of wildland fire suppression, prescribed fire, and fire analysis.
-BNL has developed and is implementing a Wildland Fire Management Plan.
-The Laboratory continues the use of prescribed fire for fuel and forest management and is working with NYSDEC to conduct growing season fires in northern and eastern sections of the BNL property.
-A growing season prescribed fire was planned to take place in June 2015; however, extended drought conditions prevented implementation.
+BNL has developed and is implementing a Wildland Fire Management Plan that includes the use of prescribed fire for fuel and forest management, and is working with NYSDEC to conduct growing season fires in northern and eastern sections of the BNL property.
+Although growing season prescribed fires were planned for 2016, extended drought conditions prevented their implementation.